IG: the standard for PIDD therapy2

 Warnings and Precautions

 Aseptic meningitis syndrome (AMS).
-AMS may occur with human immune globulin treatment, including XEMBIFY and GAMUNEX-C. Conduct a thorough neurological exam on patients exhibiting signs and symptoms of AMS to rule out other causes of meningitis.
+AMS may occur with human immune globulin treatment, including XEMBIFY.
+Conduct a thorough neurological exam on patients exhibiting signs and symptoms to rule out other causes of meningitis.
 Discontinuation of treatment has resulted in remission within several days without sequelae.

 Renal dysfunction/failure.
 Acute renal dysfunction/failure, acute tubular necrosis, proximal tubular nephropathy, osmotic nephrosis, and death may occur with use of human immune globulin products, especially those containing sucrose.
-XEMBIFY and GAMUNEX-C do not contain sucrose.
+XEMBIFY does not contain sucrose.
 Ensure patients are not volume-depleted prior to starting infusion.
-In patients at risk due to preexisting renal insufficiency or predisposition to acute renal failure, assess renal function (including blood urea nitrogen (BUN), serum creatinine, and urine output) prior to the initial infusion and again at appropriate intervals thereafter.
+In patients at risk due to preexisting renal insufficiency or predisposition to acute renal failure, assess renal function prior to the initial infusion of XEMBIFY and again at appropriate intervals thereafter.
 If renal function deteriorates, consider discontinuation.

 Transfusion-related acute lung injury (TRALI).
-Noncardiogenic pulmonary edema may occur in patients following treatment with immune globulin products, including XEMBIFY and GAMUNEX-C. Monitor patients for pulmonary adverse reactions.
+Noncardiogenic pulmonary edema may occur in patients following treatment with immune globulin products, including XEMBIFY.
+Monitor patients for pulmonary adverse reactions.
 If TRALI is suspected, perform appropriate tests for the presence of antineutrophil and anti-HLA antibodies in both the product and patient serum.
 TRALI may be managed using oxygen therapy with adequate ventilatory support.

 Transmissible infectious agents.
-Because XEMBIFY and GAMUNEX-C are made from human blood, they may carry a risk of transmitting infectious agents, eg, viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Because XEMBIFY is made from human blood, it may carry a risk of transmitting infectious agents, eg, viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+No cases of transmission of viral diseases, vCJD, or CJD have ever been associated with the use of XEMBIFY.

 Interference with lab tests.
-Passively transferred antibodies in the patient’s blood may yield positive serological testing results, with the potential for misleading interpretation.
+After infusion of XEMBIFY, passively transferred antibodies in the patient’s blood may yield positive serological testing results, with the potential for misleading interpretation.

 Adverse Reactions